Clinics and Field Placements

 Work focuses solely upon constitutional issues and the defense of individual freedoms.

 Represent and assist Montana State University-Bozeman students with legal issues in a variety of disciplines, including landlord-tenant, family, criminal defense, immigration, business and non-profit, negotiations, and mediation.

-Represent students of The University of Montana in civil and minor criminal defense matters.
+Represent University of Montana students in civil and minor criminal defense matters.

 Represent indigent criminal defendants in federal court.

-Work with U.S. District Court Judge or Magistrate Judge on cases pending in federal court in Missoula.
+Work with a U.S. District Court Judge or Magistrate Judge on cases pending in federal court in Missoula.

 Prosecute traffic and other misdemeanor offenses in the Missoula Municipal Court.

 Work on on felony cases and Dependent and Neglect Proceedings, assist with land-use litigation, appear in court, communicate and negotiate with opposing counsel and pro se defendants, work with county departments, interview witnesses, perform legal research, draft motions.